 Sister Ethel A. Morse

-Ethel Amie Morse, daughter of Willis C. and Luella R. (Morse) Crossett, was born June 18, 1881 in Gardner, Massachusetts.
+Ethel Amie Morse, Shaker sister, was born June 18, 1881 in Gardner, Massachusetts, the daughter of Willis C. and Luella R. (Morse) Crossett.
 Her birth name was Helen Crossett.
 However, her birth was not recorded with the Gardner City Clerk, as it should have been.

 For individuals battered by family circumstances, a Shaker community could be a life saving “shelter from the storm.”
 Enfield was just such a shelter for Sister Ethel Morse when, as a traumatized teenager, she was brought here from Manchester, New Hampshire.